-The cutting-edge researchers in the school believe that it is important to demonstrate the relevance of mathematics and statistics to society and everyday life.
+The cutting-edge researchers in the School believe that it is important to demonstrate the relevance of mathematics and statistics to society and everyday life.
 Here are some examples of our appearances in the print, online and broadcast media.

 If you would like to interview one of our staff members for a media story, please contact Susannah Waters.

 The Neumann Talk podcast interviews past winners of the Australian Mathematical Society's B.H.
 Neumann Prize.
-It is produced by students and staff from the School of Mathematics and Statistics at UNSW Sydney and hosted by PhD student Yudhi Bunjamin.
+It is produced by students and staff from the School of Mathematics and Statistics at UNSW Sydney and hosted by PhD candidate Yudhi Bunjamin.

 MARCH: Amandine Schaeffer wrote for The Conversation, investigating what brings bluebottles to shore and revealing that the orientation of the beach and the direction of the wind both have a part to play.